Administrative Guidelines for Academic Department Chairs

 The department chairs acting as a committee of the whole will advise the Provost on matters affecting the academic programs of the college.
 The department chairs shall have the status of a standing committee of the faculty for purposes of bringing motions and reporting to the faculty at faculty meetings following consultation with other faculty committees where appropriate.

-Anyone wishing to report or discuss sexual harassment or misconduct incidents should be aware that employees on campus have different reporting responsibilities and different abilities to maintain confidentiality or privacy, depending on their roles at the College.
-In this capacity, Department Chairs are considered "responsible employees."
-As such, Chairs are required to provide official notice to the College by making a formal report to the Dean of Students.
+For sexual harassment or misconduct incidents involving students, employees on campus have different reporting responsibilities and different abilities to maintain confidentiality or privacy, depending on their roles at the College.
+In this capacity, Department Chairs, like all other faculty and administrators, are considered "mandated reporters."
+As such, Chairs are required to provide official notice to the College by making a formal report including the student's name, what occurred, when, and where to the Dean of Students within 24 hours.
+For further information on your Title IX responsibilities, please see the current Faculty/Staff Guide to Helping Students Who Have Experienced Sexual Misconduct or Harassment.

 Further information on these reporting responsibilities is provided in the Student Sexual Misconduct Policy (https://gustavus.edu/deanofstudents/policies/gustieguide/sexual-assault.php#misconduct).